oils-for-unix/oils/doc/options.md

-    set -o                      # print all Bourne shell options shopt -p                    # print all bash options shopt -p nullglob failglob  # print selected options shopt -p oil:upgrade          # print options in the given group
+    set -o                      # print all Bourne shell options shopt -p                    # print all bash options shopt -p nullglob failglob  # print selected options shopt -p ysh:upgrade          # print options in the given group

 TODO: Oil should enable `shopt --print` for all options.
 It should have a flat list.

 ## Kinds of Options, With Examples

-*Option groups* like `oil:upgrade` are baked into the interpreter.
+*Option groups* like `ysh:upgrade` are baked into the interpreter.
 What follows is an informal list of *kinds* of options, which are different categorization:

 - Groups: How much of Oil do you want to use?